issalig/led-clock/README.md

 led-clock
 =========

-Clock adventures with a led matrix and many more.
+Clock adventures with a led matrix and more fun.

 After thinking about the simplest way to build a word clock I experimented with hand-soldered led matrices, 74HC595, 7219 and others to end up with the mighty 7219 and 8x8 led matrices.